cre-dev/pub-data-visualization/README.md

 ### Availability programs
 ![Availability programs](examples/outages/incremental_programs.png)
-This figure is obtained by running scripts/outages/main_incremental_programs.py.
+This figure is obtained by running `scripts/outages/main_incremental_programs.py`.
 The data have to be downloaded manually from ENTSO-E or RTE platforms.

 ### Regression delays
 ![Regression delays](examples/outages/regression_delays.png)
 This figure is obtained by running `scripts/outages/main_regression_delays.py`.
 The data have to be downloaded manually from ENTSO-E or RTE platforms.
-It displays a linear fit between the initially announced and the finnaly observed length of the outages.
+It displays a linear fit between the initially announced and the finally observed length of the outages.
 The coefficient being obtained with the minimization of a squared error, outliers have a large effect.